cagoodri2/cagoodri2.github.io/index.md

 This github is updated regularly with additional work - check back to see what else I have been up to!

 The project title connects to a executive summary of the work completed, as well as sample code for the project.
-The programming language used & highlighted libraries or packages are italicized below.
+The programming language used & highlighted libraries or packages are indicated below the project description.

 ***